 Once dry rot has appeared, it is vital to confine the area as quickly as possible.

 According a Roofing Contractor in Cypress, If dry rot is near in the wood near the roof of your house, check for damage to structural beams.
 If you identify that structural rafters of your home have been damaged, they will need replacing as part of the repairs.
-While dry rot may not completely degrade the wood like wet rot can, it still will make the will frail in time.
+While dry rot may not completely degrade the wood as wet rot can, it still will make the will frail in time.
 After you have replaced all the structural wood, its time to start the repair process.

 In most cases, ethylene glycol can be used to neutralize the fungus found in dry rot.
 Ethylene glycol is the active chemical found in many types of antifreeze.